 Renewables and Battery Storage

 If the home has renewable power systems like solar panels or wind turbines, these systems can provide intermittent power to the home when the sun is shining or the wind is blowing, if the electrical system has been set up so that it can be disconnected from the grid and connected to the home’s electric panel or a battery during power outages.
-A 10-kilowatt battery will be able to cover some but not all of an average household’s electric needs for about one day before needing recharging.
+A 10-kilowatt battery alone will be able to cover some but not all of an average household’s electric needs for about one day before needing recharging.
+A battery connected to a renewable system like PV panels may be able to meet all of a home's power needs on most days, depending on the size of the system and weather conditions.
 See the guide PV Battery Storage for Power Outages for more.

 Secondary Heat Sources

-Depending on the climate zone of the building, a secondary heat source is perhaps the easiest way to increase resiliency during a severe winter weather event.
+Depending on the climate zone of the building, a secondary heat source is perhaps the easiest way to increase resiliency for severe winter weather events.
 In climate zones 4 and 5, a secondary heat source would only be used in an emergency but may still be worth the investment.
 In climate zones 6 through 8, a secondary heat source will be useful not only in emergencies, but in normal winter operations during extended periods of cold.
-In climate zones 7 through 9, where winter temperatures can become quite dangerous, it is an unnecessary risk for a home to depend on only one heat source.
+In climate zones 7 through 9, where winter temperatures can become dangerously cold, it is an unnecessary risk for a home to depend on only one heat source.
 The secondary heat source for the building should not require the same fuel type as the primary heat source.
 In rural areas, a sealed wood-burning appliance can provide heat during severe winter weather events without the need for electricity.
 Several models of wood stoves and masonry heaters are ENERGY STAR labeled.
 Other options for secondary heat sources are non-electric pellet stoves and direct-vent non-electric gas heaters.
 Chimneys should be inspected and cleaned annually.
-Older fireplaces can be fitted with efficient sealed combustion inserts that will improve safety and performance.
-See the guide Fireplaces and Wood Stoves Have Proper Ventilation for more.
+Older fireplaces can be fitted with efficient sealed-combustion inserts that will improve safety and performance.
+See the guide Fireplaces and Wood Stoves Have Proper Ventilation for more in formation.

 Heat Pumps for Cold Climates

 Heat pumps for space conditioning are becoming more popular in cold climates.
 Aftermarket heat trace can be installed on the outdoor unit.
 The heat trace can be wired to a glowing electric pilot switch in the mechanical room that will light up to indicate when the heat trace has been switched on.
-Turning on the heat trace only during time or conditions when needed is preferable to supplying the heat trace with hard-wired continuous power.
-In climate zones 4 and up, a cold-climate-specific heat pump can be installed, which are equipped with a built-in defrost cycle and have greater capacity at colder temperatures.
+Turning on the heat trace only during times or conditions when needed is preferable to supplying the heat trace with hard-wired continuous power.
+In climate zones 4 and up, a cold-climate-specific heat pump can be installed, which is equipped with a built-in defrost cycle and has a greater capacity at colder temperatures.
 See the guide Traditional Split Heat Pumps.